Maxwell denied bail on charges of luring girls for Epstein; accusers denounce her

 Maxwell’s lawyers had sought a bail package including a $5 million bond and home confinement with electronic monitoring.

+“No combination of conditions could reasonably assure her presence in court,” the judge said in ordering continued confinement.

-“The defendant has the ability to live in hiding, she’s good at it,” Alison Moe, a federal prosecutor, said in arguing against bail.
+“The defendant has the ability to live in hiding.
+She’s good at it,” Moe said in arguing against bail.

-Maxwell, Epstein’s former girlfriend and longtime associate, was arrested in Bradford, New Hampshire, where authorities said she was hiding out at a 156-acre (63 hectares) property she bought in December in an all-cash transaction with her identity shielded.
-Maxwell has been held since July 6 at the Metropolitan Detention Center, a Brooklyn jail.
+Maxwell, Epstein’s former girlfriend and longtime associate, was arrested in Bradford, New Hampshire, where authorities said she was hiding out at a sprawling property she bought in December in an all-cash transaction with her identity shielded.

-“Not guilty, your honor,” Maxwell said after the judge asked her how she wished to plead to the charges.
+“Not guilty, your honor,” Maxwell said after the judge asked for her plea.

+In seeking bail, defense lawyer Mark Cohen complained about the conditions at the Brooklyn jail where she had been held since July 6, saying Maxwell was being kept in a room with the lights on at all times and at one point was not allowed to shower for 72 hours.
+The defense also argued Maxwell could contract COVID-19, the disease caused by the novel coronavirus, in jail.

 Epstein was charged in July 2019 with sexually exploiting dozens of girls and women from 2002 to 2005 at his homes in Manhattan and Palm Beach, Florida.
 He hanged himself on Aug.
 10 at age 66 in a Manhattan jail.